sandeepsingh2406/Code-Search-Engine/README.md

 1. Our search parameters can only contains single terms.
 Mutiple search values in the same parameter are not handled.

-2. The web service we created is not hosted on the cloud, only runs locally.

-3. The projects streamed for processing and creating index on elastic search are only Github projects, so the rest call made to Ohloh has the projects filtered for github and hence only works for projects which have a valid download url in their xml response.
+2. The projects streamed for processing and creating index on elastic search are only Github projects, so the rest call made to Ohloh has the projects filtered for github and hence only works for projects which have a valid download url in their xml response.

 -------------------------------------------------------------------------------------------------------
 **Load Tests:**